cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 #### CI Build Information

-In some newer CI providers, cypress can't map the environment variables required to link back to builds or pull requests.
+In some newer CI providers, Cypress can't map the environment variables required to link back to builds or pull requests.
 In this case we provided users some environment variables to help pass that information along.